-Perfect for your Taco Tuesday or any night of the week!
+Cumin Lime Roast Pork Tacos with Salsa Verde are packed with flavor and perfect for your Taco Tuesday or any other night of the week!

-Tomatillos, as with green tomatoes, can be on the tangy side.
-If the sauce is too tart for your taste, a small amount of agave nectar will take some of that edge off.
+- Tomatillos, as with green tomatoes, can be on the tangy side.
+If the sauce is too tart for your taste, a small amount of agave nectar or honey will take some of that edge off.

 Serve the pork tacos and salsa in warmed corn or flour tortillas with finely shredded (or angel hair) cabbage, queso fresco or feta cheese, chopped cilantro and lime wedges.